opalj/opal/src/site/tutorial/CollaborativeAnalyses.md

 ## What next?

 This concludes our tutorial on the implementation a simple, yet complete collaborative fixed-point analysis in OPAL.
-You can get the complete, runnable source code for this analysis [here](InstantiatedTypesAnalysis.scala).

 If you want to implement more complex analyses, we suggest you read on what else you can do with [Lattices](Lattices.html), [Schedulers](Schedulers.html) and [Results](Results.html) in OPAL.